 You don’t want a runaway snake on your hands!
-It’s also important for the top to be metal mesh since you will place heat lamps directly on the top cover.
+It’s also essential for the top to be metal mesh since heat lamps are placed directly on the top cover.

 You’ll also need to ensure whichever tank you choose has secure locks on the door/s.